abilashgt/tagbond_sdk/README.md

 TAGBOND is a Membership and Rewards Platform that allows anyone to create Communities and share Tagverts to members.

-Start your development by creating a Tagbond Account.
+You can start developing your own applications by creating an account in Tagbond.

 https://github.com/zeresoft/tagbond_sdk/wiki/Create-a-Tagbond-Account-for-your-App